mirkosignorelli/pencal/README.md

-# Penalized Regression Calibration: a novel method to predict survival using longitudinal and high-dimensional predictors
+# Penalized Regression Calibration (PRC): a novel method to predict survival using longitudinal and high-dimensional predictors